Skip to main

 Medical Policies and Procedures

 MEDICAL POLICIES AND PROCEDURES for HSA align with George Mason University summer programs policy.
 Program staff are CPR/First Aid-certified, and a Health Coordinator is on-site.
 If you need medical assistance while at HSA, you will be triaged and, if necessary, taken to the nearest medical facility.
 Your family will be notified, and medical decisions will be made by the family in consultation with the HSA Health Coordinator and medical staff.
-If you display symptoms consistent with or test positive for COVID-19 during the program, you should not attend.
+If you display symptoms consistent with or test positive for flu or COVID-19 prior to the program, you should not attend.
 If you are on-site and symptoms develop, you will be isolated and must depart the program within 4 hours.
 Prescription and controlled over-the-counter medications must be documented via the Self-Administration of Medication form.
 You are required to carry/securely store your own medication.

 VALHEN and George Mason are committed to providing an inclusive environment for students with disabilities and functional needs.
 If you have specific medical needs or if your medical condition could require program staff intervention (examples include history of seizures or blood sugar issues, syncope/fainting spells, severe allergies requiring administration of EpiPen, need for regular sensory breaks, etc.), or if you require special classroom accommodations (example, refrigeration of medication) to fully participate in HSA, please reach out to Kerin Hilker-Balkissoon at khilkerb@gmu.edu at least two weeks in advance of the program start date.